maverickactuary/quickstart/_posts/example/circles/2021-03-02-circle-theorems-thales.md

 ## Where to now?

 What if the chord AB is not a diameter?
 It turns out that &ang;APB is still constant.

-[Many proofs are flawed](https://www.bbc.co.uk/bitesize/guides/zcsgdxs/revision/2): they consider only the simplest case.
-For more on this see the [inscribed angle theorem]({% post_url /lablog/circles/2021-03-03-circle-theorems-inscribed-angle %}).